Obama vows to 'stand by' Gulf allies amid concern over Iran threat

 Obama also sought to allay Gulf Arab concerns that the potential lifting of international sanctions on Tehran would embolden it to fuel more sectarian strife in the region.

-Differences over U.S. policy toward Tehran, Syria’s civil war and the Arab Spring uprisings loomed over the meetings, which were already clouded by the absence of most of the
+Differences over U.S. policy towards Tehran, Syria’s civil war and the Arab Spring uprisings loomed over the meetings, which were already clouded by the absence of most of the

 Gulf’s ruling monarchs, who instead sent lower-level officials.